AHR2HL/PCAP/_sources/Closures/closures-StateAndEncapsulation.rst

    :feedback_c: Closures are great for many scenarios!
    :feedback_d: Closures are useful far beyond just math!

-   When should you use closures for state management?

 .. mchoice:: closure_multiple_instances
    :answer_a: You can only create one closure per outer function
    :answer_b: Each call to the outer function creates an independent closure with its own state